prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/12-improve-query-performance-with-aggregations.md

 	> **Note** Power BI Desktop adds a new table to the model.

-15. Save the Power BI Desktop file.
+15. **Save** the Power BI Desktop file.

 	![](../images/DP500-16-25.png)

-### Task 6: Set model properties
+### Task 2: Set model properties

-In this task, you will set model properties for the new table.
+In this task, you will set model properties for the new table

 1. Switch to **Model** view.